banner

 The risks of catastrophic tipping points are steadily increasing

-If global warming continues, and the climate continues to change, tipping points in the climate system will be passed and changes will become abrupt and/or irreversible.
+If global warming continues, and the climate continues to deteriorate, tipping points in the climate system will be passed and changes will become abrupt and/or irreversible.

 The effects on the planet including mankind will then accelerate.